The Inn and Manor at Deer Creek Winery: Perfect Destinations to Unwind, Relax, and Celebrate Life

 “We have made the transition from owners to being founders, and that’s made a huge difference in my mind.
 People don’t expect us to be here on a daily basis.
 It’s a heritage house even though it’s not a 100-year-old house.
 It’s still where the founders lived,” she said.
 “Nothing else resonated with us with five rooms.”

-Manor 213 is styled in airplanes and travel after their son Seth and daughter-in-law Kaitlyn.
-Seth is an aerospace engineer, and Kaitlyn loves to travel, said Brooks.
-Manor 212 is themed after Sarah, who spent several years in Guatemala on a mission trip and has decorative items she brought back from her trip.
+Manor 213 is styled in airplanes and travel after their son Seth and daughter-in-law Caitlin.
+Seth is an aerospace engineer, and Caitlin loves to travel, said Brooks.
+Manor 212 is themed after Joanna, who spent several years in Guatemala on a mission trip and has decorative items she brought back from her trip.

 The room which belonged to Rhonda and Denny is the deluxe suite at The Manor and has a larger area, including a small kitchen, a larger seating area and bed, and a private porch.
-It is themed after sailboats and boating.
+It is themed after sailing which they will be doing in their retirement!

 According to Rhonda, just as many young couples stay in their bed-and-breakfast accommodations as do older couples.

 “It really has amazed me some of the young couples.
-I thought it was older who had more resources, but we really have a mix of everything,” she said.
+I thought it was older who had more resources, but we really have a mix of every age,” she said.

 Occupancy is usually steady through the year, peaking on holidays such as Valentine’s Day or over the summer.

-“We’re fuller than most bed-and-breakfasts because we have the winery here.
-We have entertainment.
+“We’re fuller than most bed-and-breakfasts because we have the winery here, and we have entertainment.
 We’re half-and-hour from Cook Forest,” Rhonda added.

 Looking toward the future, she sees more bed-and-breakfast-winery combinations at other locations.